Franciscojcdev/franciscojcdev/README.md

 Building AI-powered workflows and intelligent automation for business operations.

-🇦🇷 Based in Córdoba, Argentina · Open to remote opportunities worldwide
+🇦🇷 Based in Córdoba, Argentina.
+Open to remote opportunities worldwide.

 ---

 ## 🔧 What I do

-I design and build end-to-end automation solutions that connect business logic, data, and AI — turning manual, repetitive work into reliable systems that scale.
+I design and build end-to-end automation solutions that connect business logic, data, and AI.
+The goal: turning manual, repetitive work into reliable systems that scale.

 - **AI Workflow Automation** with n8n, Claude API, and OpenAI
 - **Business Intelligence** dashboards combining data analysis with AI-generated insights